banner image

 Another difficulty involves storing the gas.
 As the smallest molecule, hydrogen can leak through most substances.

-Nuclear technologies make hydrogen gas a more practical fuel for a carbon-free energy system.
+Nuclear technologies make hydrogen gas a more practical fuel for a low-carbon energy system.
 Nuclear power plants generate the electricity needed to crack water and produce hydrogen without the harmful emissions that come from burning fossil fuels.
 Next-generation nuclear reactors could crack water directly, potentially revolutionizing the economics of producing hydrogen gas.

 With six decades of experience in handling hydrogen, Canadian Nuclear Laboratories (CNL) launched a Hydrogen Isotopes Technology Laboratory in 2015 to research methods to make clean hydrogen production more practical and less expensive.

 Recent developments in small modular reactors (SMRs) may also help overcome hydrogen’s storage problem.
-Rather than transporting hydrogen over long distances, producers could generate hydrogen in any community large enough to host an SMR, cutting on transportation costs.
+Rather than transporting hydrogen over long distances, producers could generate hydrogen in any community large enough to host an SMR, cutting transportation costs.